-The sealed garden has been placed in the same exact spot for 27 years in the Latimer’s home.
-Located in Cranleigh, Surrey.
-First exposed to the world through Radio 4’s Gardeners Question Time on BBC by Chris Beardshaw.
-Chris is not only a television host, but also a garden designer.
-Saying that he felt David’s sealed garden was indeed the perfect cycle of life and a great example of plants recycling ability.
+The sealed garden has been placed in the same spot for 27 years in the Latimer’s home and is located in Cranleigh, Surrey and first exposed to the world through Radio 4’s Gardeners Question Time on BBC by Chris Beardshaw.
+Chris is not only a television host but also a garden designer.
+He felt David’s sealed garden was indeed the perfect cycle of life and a great example of plants’ recycling ability.
 Also adding that it is the same method that NASA is interested in bringing plants into space.
 Saying:

 Growing Bottle Gardens

-As stated earlier a bottle garden works by creating a ecosystem that is self-sustaining.
-Through plant photosynthesis and recycling nutrients.
+A bottle garden works by creating a self-sustaining ecosystem through plant photosynthesis and recycling nutrients.

 The electrons then are free to release oxygen by converting carbon dioxide to carbohydrates through chemical reactions.

-To decay organic material like deal leaves the ecosystem employs cellular respiration.
-Which is done by bacteria that takes in waste oxygen and releases carbon dioxide that helps the plant grow.
+To decay organic material like deal leaves, the ecosystem employs cellular respiration.
+This is done by bacteria that take in waste oxygen and release carbon dioxide that helps the plant grow.

 The plant will also use a similar process of cellular respiration to break down nutrients it has stored when there is no sunlight (nighttime).